catalyst-fp7/documents/interoperability/interoperability.md

 The consortium agreed that using IBIS (Issue-Based Information System) as a common baseline would foster the emergence of initial tooling.
 While it has significant limitations, IBIS is a good choice because:

-1. It's widely used by existing collective intelligence software
+1. It's widely used by existing Collective Intelligence software
 2. Many systems not using IBIS could transform at least a subset of their data into meaningful IBIS.

 ## Re-usable analytics

-Analytics vary greatly, but all will take data from the Data Model defined later, perform some computation and return either:
+Analytics vary greatly, but all will take data in the format defined in [Data Model][], perform some computation, and return either:

 1. Structured data for further computation, transformation or visualisation.
 2. Visualisations (possibly interactive) or reports directly usable by a human